 There are many reasons you may need a blood transfusion:

-- After knee or hip replacement surgery, or other major surgery
+- After knee or hip replacement surgery, or other major surgery that results in blood loss

-- After a serious injury
+- After a serious injury that causes a lot of bleeding

 - When your body cannot make enough blood